 What Affects the Test

 The following may stop you from having the test or may change the test results:

 - Pregnancy.
 CT scans are not usually done during pregnancy.

-- Barium and bismuth used for another test.
-These substances show up on a CT scan.
+- Barium used for another test.
+Barium shows up on a CT scan.
 If a CT scan of the lower back is needed, it should be done before any tests that use barium, such as a barium enema.

 - Metal objects in the body.
 These items, such as surgical clips or metal in joint replacements, may prevent a clear view of the body area.

 - You are not able to lie still during the test.